-When applying the lime, first aerate your lawn to open up the space that the lime will use to move into the acidic soil.
+When applying the lime on lawn, first aerate your lawn to open up the space that the lime will use to move into the acidic soil.
 You can use a core plug aerator.

 Next, apply the lime using a rotary spreader or a drop to your lawn.